Annual Publishing Cycle

 Please download the Cross-Currents style sheet for details concerning manuscript preparation.
 When in doubt, authors are encouraged to consult the most recent issues of the Cross-Currents e-journal for models of style.

-Manuscripts submitted to Cross-Currents should not have been published elsewhere in any language or format and should not be under review for publication elsewhere.
+Manuscripts submitted to Cross-Currents must not have been published elsewhere in any language or format and may not be under review for publication elsewhere.

 Cross-Currents encourages the submission of manuscripts from around the globe and aims to be inclusive of scholarly work that was not originally written in English.
 As a step towards reaching a wide and international readership, we accept either:

 1) a full English-language manuscript, or

 3. Supporting Files (if applicable)

 We ask authors to submit essential supporting files and multimedia files along with their manuscripts.
 All supporting material will be subject to peer review and should be smaller than 10MB in size.
 We will publish multimedia files with copyright clearance in the e-journal as supporting information, and information on how to access these online resources will be embedded in the text or footnotes of articles in the print journal.
 Please submit your supporting files at the same time that you submit your manuscript.

 Low-resolution images and illustrations are acceptable for the review process; all images, tables and figures should be numbered and include titles or captions.
 Please note that in the event of publication, the author is responsible for acquiring high-resolution (at least 300 dpi) images, along with permission to publish them.